 A dog bite is painful and dangerous and instills a fear of the animal.
-It is said that roughly 20,000 deaths in India occur due to Rabies through dog bite.
+It is said that roughly 20,000 deaths in India occur due to Rabies through dog bites.
 What is alarming is that 36% of the world’s rabies deaths occur in our country each year.
 Unfortunately, most victims are children who are bitten by infected dogs.

 Astonishingly enough, a person is more likely to get a dog bite from a dog he is familiar with than by a street dog!
-So basically, you can be bitten by a dog when you least expect it, and probably there isn’t much you can do to prevent it.
+So basically, you can be bitten by a dog when you least expect it, and there probably isn’t much you can do to prevent it.

 In case of a dog bite, you can provide first aid, but it is best to get it looked at by a doctor.
-This is even more important in case of a dog bite from an unfamiliar or unknown dog.
+This is even more important in cases of a dog bite from an unfamiliar or unknown dog.
 If the wound does not stop bleeding or there is pus formation or redness with swelling, and if the bitten region is warmer than the other parts of the body, you need to see a doctor ASAP.
 A dog bite must be treated with antibiotics or it will lead to infections.

 Here is a general but important protocol to follow (as suggested by experts) in case of a dog bite:

 – Clean the bite wound with soap and water, gently

 – If it is bleeding, apply pressure on to it to stop the bleeding